CDRT/docs/bios/settings/thinkpad/display.md

 ![](./img/display.png)

 <details><summary>Boot Display Device</summary>

 One of 2 possible options:

 1.	**ThinkPad LCD** - native ThinkPad LCD will be used for boot.
 Default.
-2. External Display - an external display attached to USB Type-C connector or HDMI connector on ThinkPad will be used for boot.<br> **Note**.
-If multiple displays are attached, the boot screen appears on the first recognized one.
+2. External Display - an external display attached to USB Type-C connector or HDMI connector on ThinkPad will be used for boot.<br>

+?>  If multiple displays are attached, the boot screen appears on the first recognized one.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|
 | BootDisplayDevice | LCD, ExternalDisplay | No | Both |

 </details>

 <details><summary>Graphics Device</summary>

 One of 2 possible options if the system includes a discrete graphics adapter:

 1.	**Hybrid Graphics** - Both the integrated and the discrete graphics adapters are available to the OS.
 Default.